facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 Davis

 2020 was a challenging year for lots of small businesses.
-At LibertyFi, we learned that in order to succeed you need to be flexible and wear lots of different hats.
+At LibertyFi, it taught us that to succeed you need to be flexible and wear lots of different hats.
 Many firms had to figure out how to collaborate with coworkers remotely to minimize disruption to clients.
 The companies that figured it out early were set up for success during the lockdowns.

 One of my goals for 2021 is to find new ways to increase our efficiency by communicating and standardizing best practices across the team.
 Training and communication are so important to a team’s success, and I want to make sure we stay on the same page despite working remotely.